 Tired of the 9-to-5 grind and wishing you had more time for your family?

-Ten years ago, I was right where you are—craving flexibility, purpose, and a better way to earn outside of the office.
-Now, I’ve discovered a business that’s helping women make up to $350 per hour offering permanent jewelry—and it’s changing lives.
+Ten years ago, I was right where you are, craving flexibility, purpose, and a better way to earn outside of the office.
+Now, I have discovered a business that is helping women make up to $350 per hour offering permanent jewelry, and it is changing lives.

-When you sign up, I’ll send you my free business plan and eGuide so you can see exactly how it works and how to get started.
+When you sign up, I’ll send you my free 33-page starter guide so you can see exactly how it works and how to get started.
 Freedom is possible.
 Let me show you the first step.

 When I first started welding permanent jewelry, I wasn’t as consistent with eye protection as I should’ve been.
-I’d go back and forth—sometimes wearing my glasses, other times just blinking through the flash like it was no big deal.
-The pulse arc welder is so fast, it’s easy to feel like you’re safe.
-One tiny zap, and it’s over in a split second.
+I’d go back and forth, sometimes wearing my glasses and other times just blinking through the flash like it was no big deal.
+The pulse arc welder is so fast that it’s easy to feel safe.
+One tiny zap and it’s over in a split second.
 No big deal, right?

-But the more I welded, the more I realized that my current comfort wasn’t worth risking long-term damage to my eyesight.
-The flash might be brief, but the possibility of flash burn—or worse, permanent vision issues—is very real.
+The more I welded, the more I realized my current comfort wasn’t worth risking long term damage to my eyesight.
+The flash might be brief, but the possibility of flash burn or even permanent vision issues is very real.
 I had to shift my mindset from “this feels fine” to “this needs to be safe.”

-To help you choose the equipment, I’m sharing the eye protection methods I’ve personally used (including my favorite hack using my phone), plus a few popular tools and upgrades other permanent jewelry artists are loving right now.
+To help you choose the right equipment, I’m sharing the eye protection methods I’ve personally used, including my favorite hack using my phone, plus a few popular upgrades that successful permanent jewelry artists are loving right now.
 If you’re brand new to welding or finally ready to take eye safety more seriously, here’s how you can protect your vision without slowing down your workflow.

 We foster relationships with trustworthy brands.
 The testimonials on our site represent real experiences, but they don't guarantee you'll achieve similar results.
 When you make purchases through our links to our partners, we may earn a commission.
-Your support helps us continue this work.
+These are our personal opinions only.
 You can read our full disclosure here.

 1. Sunstone Eclips™ Auto Darkening Lens with Magnification (Newest Favorite)

 That’s where the Sunstone eclips™ comes in.
-It’s the next evolution in eye protection and precision for permanent jewelry artists—and once you try it, you’ll wonder how you ever welded without it.
+It’s the ultimate tool for eye protection and precision for permanent jewelry artists, and once you try it, you’ll wonder how you ever welded without it.

 This permanent jewelry eye protection was designed with mobile artists in mind.
 The whole tool is lightweight, compact, and easy to travel with.
-You can bring it from client appointments to pop-up booths without dragging around extra gear.
-It clips onto your stylus and moves with you, no bulky microscope required.
+You can bring it from client appointments to pop up booths without dragging around extra gear.
+It clips onto your stylus and moves with you, with no bulky microscope required.

 A few more key features:

-• A clearer glass lens without that usual dark green tint—so your view stays crisp before, during, and after the weld
+- A clearer glass lens without the usual dark green tint, so your view stays crisp before, during, and after the weld.

-• And Shade #12 when darkened—offering 150x darker protection than OSHA’s minimum standard
+- Shade #12 when darkened, offering 150x darker protection than OSHA’s minimum standard.

 Related: Permanent Jewelry Training Course Reviews